Potty Training

 -

-All indoor activities should be preceded by taking the dog out for a pee or poop.
+All indoor activities should be preceded by taking the dog out for a potty break.
 Your carpet will appreciate it!

 If a dog is almost ready to pee or poop, but hasn't gotten around to doing it quite yet... any physical activity